DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/02-Data-Basics.md

 ## 10 control no_event  no_event
 ```

-If we think of an outcome as a unit of observation then it is not tidy since the two outcome columns are variable values (month or year).
+If we think of an outcome as a unit of observation, then it is not tidy since the two outcome columns are variable values (month or year).
 The tidy data for this case would be:

 ```